Ali S. Asani: Background

-Asani was born and brought up in Kenya.
-He is of Sindhi heritage from present-day Pakistan; his ancestors belonged to the Ismaili Khoja community.
+Asani was born and brought up in a Pakistani Kenyan family in Kenya.
+He is of Sindhi descent and belongs to the Ismaili Khoja community.

 Academic career

 After completing his high-school education in Kenya, he attended Harvard College, graduating in 1977 summa cum laude in the Comparative Study of Religion.
-He continued his graduate work at Harvard in the Department of Near Eastern Languages and Civilizations (NELC) specializing in Indo-Muslim Culture, and received his Ph.D. in 1984.He was then appointed assistant professor of Indo-Muslim Culture in the Department of Near Eastern Languages and Civilizations and the Department of Sanskrit and Indian Studies, teaching Urdu-Hindi, Sindhi, Gujarati, and Swahili as well as courses on various aspects of the Islamic tradition.
+He continued his graduate work at Harvard in the Department of Near Eastern Languages and Civilizations (NELC) specializing in Indo-Muslim Culture, and received his Ph.D. in 1984.

+He was appointed assistant professor of Indo-Muslim Culture in the Department of Near Eastern Languages and Civilizations and the Department of Sanskrit and Indian Studies, teaching Urdu-Hindi, Sindhi, Gujarati, and Swahili as well as courses on various aspects of the Islamic tradition.
 He has since been given tenure and appointed Murray A. Albertson Professor of Middle Eastern Studies and Professor of Indo-Muslim and Islamic Religion and Cultures in the Committee on the Study of Religion and the Department of Near Eastern Languages and Civilizations.
 He directs NELC's doctoral program in Indo-Muslim Culture.

-A scholar of Islam in South Asia, Asani's research focuses on Shii and Sufi devotional traditions in the region.
-In addition, he is interested in popular and folk forms of Muslim devotional life, and Muslim communities in the West.
-He is the recipient of several awards including the Harvard Foundation Medal for his contributions to improving intercultural and inter-racial relations, the Petra C. Shattuck Prize for teaching, the Harvard Phi Beta Kappa Award for Excellence in Teaching, and the 2020 Harvard Foundation Faculty of the Year Award for his efforts at making Harvard College a more inclusive institution.
+He is the recipient of several awards including the Harvard Foundation Medal for his contributions to improving intercultural and inter-racial relations, the Petra C. Shattuck Prize for teaching, the 2021 Harvard Phi Beta Kappa Award for Excellence in Teaching, and the 2020 Harvard Foundation Faculty of the Year Award for his efforts at making Harvard College a more inclusive institution.